urartian/loopback4-odata/README.md

 - `allowLegacyUnsignedTokens`: Set to `true` only while migrating from the unsigned (v1/v2) token format.
 New deployments should leave this `false` to reject tampered tokens outright.
 - `batch`: Guardrails for `$batch` requests.
 Provide `maxPayloadBytes` (default `16 MB`), `maxOperations` (100 operations), `maxChangesetOperations` (50 per changeset), `maxPartBodyBytes` (4 MB), and `maxDepth` (2 levels) to cap payload size, total operations, and changeset nesting.
 - `$batch` limits are enforced while parsing the stream: once the cumulative payload or a single part exceeds the configured budget the server aborts immediately with `413 Payload Too Large`.
+- `onDeltaTokenInvalid(event)`: Optional callback fired whenever a client supplies an expired, tampered, or mismatched `$deltatoken`.
+Useful for alerting/telemetry when secrets rotate.
 - `onLog(entry)`: Optional hook invoked for every log entry emitted by the OData component (`entry` includes `level`, `message`, `context`, and optional `error`).
 Use it to forward structured telemetry into your existing logging/monitoring pipeline.
 If you bind your own logger to `ODATA_BINDINGS.LOGGER` the hook still fires after the logger handles the entry.
 - `documentInOpenApiDefault`: Controls whether generated OData routes appear in the published OpenAPI spec.
 The default `'auto'` policy documents entity sets that are also decorated with LoopBack's `@model()` and hides OData-only models.
 Set to `true` to publish every generated controller or `false` to hide everything unless a model opts in via `@odataModel({documentInOpenApi: true})`.
 - `removeUndocumentedFromSpec`: When `true` (default), routes tagged with `x-visibility: 'undocumented'` are removed before `/openapi.json` is served.
 Set to `false` to keep them in the document; the spec enhancer retags them as `x-visibility: 'internal'` so tooling can filter them out.